Our Lady of Guadalupe travels across Canada and finds a home in Edmonton Archdiocese

 “When Jesus said, ‘Behold, your mother,’ in the Gospels, he meant it.
 I’ve experienced that for sure in my life, that the only way that I’ve been able to navigate real serious challenges is through staying close to the Blessed Mother,” Christine said,

 “After my trips to Medjugorje, and then for subsequent years, I took a picture of the Blessed Mother and, for instance, I would put her in my laundry room.
 And that morning, when I would wake up, I’d say to the Blessed Mother ‘ today, you and I can do laundry.
 And if that’s all the energy that I have, to get this laundry done, then so be it.
-And so I went down and Mary and I would do laundry together.”
+And so I went downstairs and Mary and I would do laundry together.”

 The image of Our Lady of Guadalupe visits a private home in the mid-2000s.
 Photo courtesy of Christine Foisy-Erickson.